 |Known For||Sea Turtle Assistance and Rehabilitation|

-The North Carolina ecosystem is the most significant focus here for the Aquarium on Roanoke Island.
+The North Carolina ecosystem is the most significant focus for the Aquarium on Roanoke Island, another of the best aquariums in NC.
 There is a 285,000 gallon tank full of fascinating fish and sea life to learn about.

 An exciting aspect of this aquarium is that there is a sea turtle exhibit where you can get up close and personal with the stories of the loggerhead sea turtles.
 More information can be found below.